victoriousxd/vboxtest/README.md

 run ``./initialize Example_Viruses.zip``

 1. Compress viruses into zip folder
-2. Placed zip in **bad_files** folder from vbox.ini
+2. Placed zip in **bad_files** folder from **vbox.ini**
-3. Run initialize.py with title of zip as argument *this copies folders to vm
+3. Run `./initialize.py` with title of zip as argument
+    * this copies folders to the guest virtual machine
-    *then creates a list with all the file names
+    * then creates a list with all the file names in `vboxtest/vBoxTest/basic/utility/fileList.txt`
 4. Take snapshot of clean virtual machine with loaded files

 ### GENERATE LOGS